openwdl/wdl/versions/development/SPEC.md

   multi-line string"""
 ```
+String multi_line_D = """
+    this is a
+  a multi-line string"""
 Newline characters are not stripped out unless they are escaped, i.e. when the last character of a line is `\`.

 ```wdl